 Dr. Guy has been the physician in charge of over 300 clinical studies including first dose in man, pharmacokinetics, pharmacodynamics, dose-ranging, controlled clinical trials and large scale multi-centered studies and clinical surveys.
 He is also an author on numerous scientific publications and has contributed to six books.
 Dr. Guy was appointed as Visiting Professor in the School of Science and Medicine at the University of Buckingham in 2011 and at the University of Westminster in 2016.
 He also received the “Deloitte Director of the Year Award in Pharmaceuticals and Healthcare” in 2011.
 Dr. Guy holds a BSc in pharmacology from the University of London, an MBBS at St Bartholomew’s Hospital, an MRCS Eng and LRCP London, an LMSSA Society of Apothecaries and a Diploma of Pharmaceutical Medicine from the Royal Colleges of Physicians and has been awarded Honorary DSc from University of Reading 2016 for his contributions to science.

-As Chief Executive Officer, Mr. Gover has been the lead executive responsible for the running of the company’s operations, leading equity financings and business development activities.
-He raised initial rounds of private capital, following which led the company’s initial public offering on the AIM stock exchange in London in 2001, and more recently led GW’s initial public offering on Nasdaq in 2013.
-In total, he has led equity financing rounds which have raised approx. $900m.
+As Chief Executive Officer, Mr. Gover has been the lead executive responsible for the running of the company’s operations, as well as leading equity financings, strategy and business development activities.
+In 2001, he led the company’s initial public offering on the AIM stock exchange in London, and in 2013 led GW’s initial public offering on Nasdaq.
+In total, he has led equity financing rounds which have raised over $1bn.

 In 2015, Mr. Gover relocated to the U.S. to open the company’s U.S. headquarters in California.